Characteristics of the Lecture Halls in Broida Hall

 *The wireless microphone, along with all of the audio-visual equipment listed above, belongs to the instructional development unit, NOT to the physics department.
 It will be available during your scheduled class time.
 If you need it for a special class session, please request it from Media Equipment at x3549 or Kerr Hall, room 1160.

-Professors who wish to use the data projector must obtain an A126 key from Media Equipment at Kerr Hall, room 1160.
-If you will be using your own laptop, this is all you will need.
+A key is no longer necessary to operate the projectors.
+During scheduled hours, the system turns on when you touch the touch pad.
 If you would like to use the lectern computer, you must set up an account at Kerr Hall, room 1160.
 (You may also do this over the phone at x3549, but if you go to Kerr Hall, you will be able to check immediately that the account works.)
 If you have already set up an account, it should still be active.

 Broida 1640: